Machine learning for rapid discovery of laminar flow channel wall modifications that enhance heat transfer: Results

-In order to evaluate how well the CNN performs on smaller datasets, we generated learning curves (see Figure~\ref{fig:learning_curve}), where we observe the mean absolute error in $c_f$ and $\mathrm{St}$ as a function of the training set size.
-The hyperparameters were kept constant, the amount of training data was varied from $5~\%$ to $90~\%$ of the available training and validation data, and at each training set size, four independent models with random initialization were trained and their test set performance was averaged.
-We observe an exponential decrease of the mean absolute error with the training set size.
+In order to evaluate how well the CNN performs on smaller datasets, we generated learning curves (see Figure~\ref{fig:mae}), where we observe the MAE in $C_f$ and $St$ as a function of the training set size.
+The hyperparameters were kept constant, and the amount of training data was varied from $5~\%$ to $90~\%$ of a total of training and test set, 9,240 channel geometries.
+We trained the CNN model with each data set and evaluated the model performance by plotting mean absolute errors.
+We observe an exponential decrease in the mean absolute error with the increase in training set size.
+It can be observed from Figure~\ref{fig:mae} that larger datasets increase the model accuracy.
+In $C_f$ case, the MAE score for all data is approximately twice smaller than that of $5~\%$, meaning a large number of geometry channels is necessary to predict $C_f$ and $St$ with high accuracy.
+In $St$ case, a linear decrease as the size of the dataset is larger can be seen from the plot.
+As the plots continue to decrease exponentially, further improvement in the accuracy of the model can be expected by increasing the number of data.